If you’re planning a camping trip, but are worried about taking your CPAP therapy into the great outdoors, this guide to CPAP camping is for you!

-Powered campsites have the advantage of providing all the electricity you need for your therapy, and you won’t have to make as many compromises when it comes to your equipment.
-If you do a little digging, you’ll notice that there are campsites with electricity everywhere, from KOA campgrounds to State Parks.
-Being able to plug in is a huge advantage to anyone who needs a CPAP for one big reason– you can use humidification.
+Powered campsites have the advantage of providing all the electricity you need for your therapy without as many equipment compromises.
+If you do a little digging, you’ll notice that there are campsites like KOA campgrounds and State Parks with electricity throughout.
+Being able to plug in is a huge advantage to anyone who needs CPAP humidification.

-When powering your CPAP machine using battery power, you’ll find that doing so while using a heated humidifier will drain the battery at a much faster rate than it would otherwise, dramatically reducing therapy runtime.
-By plugging in, you can avoid this issue, and get the full benefit of your therapy.
+When powering your CPAP machine using battery power, you’ll find that doing so while using a heated humidifier will drain the battery at a much faster rate than it would otherwise, which dramatically reduces therapy runtime.
+By plugging in, you can avoid this issue and get your full therapy benefits.

 Benefits: Many people like powered campsites because they’re usually clean and well-maintained.
-Many times they come with extra benefits like bathrooms, showers, and WiFi.
+Many times they come with extra perks like bathrooms, showers, and WiFi.

 Drawbacks: There are some drawbacks to powered campsites.
-Sometimes you’ll have to change your plans entirely because they’ll all be booked on popular weekends or times.
-They also attract a lot of people, so you won’t truly be far away from civilization, and it can get noisy at certain times.
-If the joy of camping for you is getting far away from other people, or spending the night in a rugged environment with beautiful scenery, then a campsite with electricity may not be for you.
+Sometimes you’ll have to change your plans entirely because they’ll be all booked on popular weekends.
+They also attract a lot of people, so you won’t truly be far away from civilization and it can get noisy at certain times.
+If the joy of camping for you is getting far away from other people or spending the night in a rugged environment with beautiful scenery, then a campsite with electricity may not be for you.
 In that case, you’ll want to explore CPAP batteries.

-CPAP batteries allow you to go farther away from civilization, but you’ll be limited in how long you can be gone.
-Most CPAP battery packs will be good for 1 – 2 nights of power before needing to be recharged.
+CPAP batteries allow you to go farther away from civilization, but you will be limited in how long you can be gone.
+Most CPAP battery packs will be good for one to two nights of power before needing to be recharged.
 If you plan on trekking or hiking deep into the woods or up a mountain, consider getting multiple batteries.
 By having two or three on hand, you can extend the time you’re away from home.

 Benefits: Many camping enthusiasts see off-grid camping as the best way to go camping, and the only way to do that is with a battery.
 Batteries make it possible to go anywhere.
 Most are also FAA approved for in-flight use and will work well with popular CPAP and APAP brands.

-Drawbacks: Some Lithium-ion batteries can’t handle extreme heat; it can affect chemicals found inside the battery and can cause an accident.
+Drawbacks: Some Lithium-ion batteries can’t handle extreme heat; it can affect chemicals found inside the battery and can lead to a fire or battery meltdown.
 Also, batteries are very helpful, but some can be quite expensive, costing as much as $700.
-Most are in the $200 – $400 price range.
-Finally, depending on your machine and settings you could run out of juice faster than expected—especially if needing to use a power inverter.
+However, most are in the $200 to $400 price range.
+Finally, depending on your machine and settings, you could run out of juice faster than expected—especially if you’re needing to use a power inverter.

-There are two different ways you can power your CPAP while camping off-grid:
+There are two different ways you can power your CPAP while camping off-the-grid:

 To make it work, you’ll need to do one of two things: